snowex-hackweek/website-2021/book/schedule.md

     * data manipulation and analysis, cal/val
     * creating basic plots

-### 12:15 to 1:00 PM: GitHub, Git, JupyterHub
+### 12:15 to 12:30 PM Break

-*Lead Instructors: Joachim Meyer*

-* connecting to our shared JupyterHub environment
-* Git/GitHub review
-* learn how to clone tutorials into your working environment

-### 1:15 - 2:30 PM Introduction to Projects
+### 12:30 - 1:50 PM Projects: Introductions and Pitching

-*Lead Instructors: Anthony Arendt*
+*Lead Instructors: Anthony Arendt and Charley Haley*

-* expectations and how to hack
-* how will we break up into project groups on Monday
-* overview of existing list of projects
+* pitching of project ideas
+* breakout groups to learn more about which team you'd like to join
 * [Examples of 2020 Hackweek Projects](https://github.com/ICESAT-2HackWeek/2020_ICESat-2_Hackweek_Tutorials)

+### 1:50 to 2:30 PM: Project Team Breakouts

+* meeting with project teams to get your questions answered
 ________________________________________________________

 ## DAY 2